Glossary term

 What does permitted facility mean?

 Permitted facility is the legal site-level gate for waste-battery treatment: the place must be authorised under EU waste law, not merely technically capable of handling batteries.
-The definition therefore ties recycling and treatment claims to a specific regulatory status of the facility itself.
+The definition ties recycling and treatment claims to facility status, not only to actor identity.

 Official definitions by source